JaxJafinPapau/jaxjafinpapau/README.md

 The front end is a React application that uses redux with thunks for state management and server interaction, material-ui for component development, and jest for testing.

-The back end of the applicatin is a Ruby on Rails API that I was tasked with building from the ground up.
+The back end of the application is a Ruby on Rails API that I was tasked with building from the ground up.
 It uses docker-compose to build an rspec-powered test environment where the rails app authenticates against a simulated LDAP server in order to mock authenticating against production LDAP servers of multiple law enforcement agencies.

 ![RIPA Form Flow](/RIPA.png)